 2500 Rating is necessary for a grandmaster title

 Grandmaster is the highest title in all of the chess statuses.
 There are other lower titles like that of candidate master, international master, and even woman grandmaster.

 Those are all different hurdle that has a bit easier standard.
 Typically a rating of 2400 and below.
 Becoming a grandmaster is the next level, in which the player has to reach the next 2500.

 2500 is an Elo rating, basically a number a player gets from previous matches calculated through a system.
-If you want to know more about how this system actually works, I have the resources to answer just that.

 Later the title can be enacted when the said rating is reached.
 There are however specific situations we have to address in this first section.